lomorage/homepage/content/installation.md

 your url is: https://allice.localtunnel.me
 ```

-Then you can start open that url in your browser, and if you see requests log printing in localtunnel output, then the tunnel is setup successfully.
+Then you can start open that URL in your browser, and if you see requests log printing in localtunnel output, then the tunnel is set up successfully.

 ```
 Sat Aug 31 2019 11:38:00 GMT-0700 (PDT) GET /